zer0cache/matic-docs/docs/home/faq.md

 Polygon's implementation of Plasma is built on state-based side chains which run on EVM, while the other implementations of Plasma primarily use UTXOs which restricts them to being payment specific.
 Having state based side chains allows Polygon to provide scalability for generic smart contracts as well.

 Secondly, Polygon uses a public checkpointing layer which publishes checkpoints after periodic intervals (unlike checkpoints  after every block in Plasma Cash) allowing the side chains to operate at high speeds while publishing the checkpoints in batches.
-These checkpoints along with the fraud proofs ensure that Polygon's side chains operate in a secure manner and any fraudulent activity can be detected on Ethereum mainchain and be penalized by slashing the stakes of the bad actors.
-This mainchain security is supplementary to the PoS protocol security on the side chains.
+These checkpoints along with the fraud proofs ensure that Polygon's side chains operate in a secure manner.

 ## Your project provides scalability for Ethereum using plasma chains, is it a protocol or a native blockchain in itself?